arienmalec/implementing-fhir/_posts/2015-07-26-FHIR-types.md

 2. A set (that is, unique by name) of sub-elements
 3. A union value (set of possible type values)

-Values are additionally associated with an optional single `id` and an optional bag (that is, allows recurring values by `extension` URI and ordering is not sigificant.) of `extension`s.
+Values are additionally associated with an optional single `id` and an optional bag (that is, allows recurring values by `extension` URI and ordering is not significant) of `extension`s.
 (That is, the "value" is a 3-tuple, with a value slot, an optional `id` slot, and an `extension` bag slot).

 This definition is deliberately recursive: FHIR elements (and resources) define a directed acyclic graph, terminating in leaf nodes which are atomic primitives.